After you are admitted

 If you plan to continue your studies in French, German or Spanish, you may choose to take online language placement exams.

 Engineering Learning Community

 The School of Engineering offers an engineering learning community (ELC) for freshmen students.
-This voluntary program brings together the best students on campus, the engineering and computer science students, for social and enrichment opportunities.
-Students participating in the ELC are placed in residence halls with other engineering students, and they are also encouraged to enroll in ENGR 101: Engineering Student Success, a weekly seminar offered during the Fall 2012 semester.
+This voluntary program brings together the best students on campus, the engineering and computing students, for social and enrichment opportunities.
+Students participating in the ELC are placed in the Ellsworth residence hall with other engineering students, and they are also required to enroll in ENGR 101: Engineering Student Success, a weekly seminar offered during the Fall 2014 semester.
 Learn more about the ELC program.

 Study Abroad / Global Education

 Companies are constantly looking for employees who can speak other languages and have a deeper cultural understanding of the world.
 In fact, you may receive hiring preference if you're a bilingual KU graduate with international experience.
 To help you get that edge, the School of Engineering encourages Study Abroad programs, and provides Study Abroad scholarships for qualifying students who apply.